-- NIH Clinical Center Rotation: 6 months, divided into two 3 month blocks
+- NIH Clinical Center Rotation: 6 months total

-- Weekly continuity clinic at NIH Clinical Center: 2 half days per week
+- Weekly continuity clinic at the NIH Clinical Center: 1 half day per week

 - NIH Lipid Rotation: 4 weeks